 Second Generation Veterans Affairs Hospitals Multiple Property Listing

-CRA also surveyed 42 medical centers to fully document their current conditions and performed site-specific historical research to develop a written history of each individual medical center.
+CRA also surveyed 42 medical centers to fully document their current conditions and performed site-specific historical research to develop a written history of each medical center.
 The research and surveys resulted in 33 individual National Register nominations submitted as part of a Multiple Property Submission.
 In writing these documents, CRA was particularly focused on the development of a defensible historic context that clearly articulates the national significance of Second Generation VA Hospitals and establishes precise registration requirements for evaluating the historical and architectural significance of these important properties.
 All 33 NRHP nominations completed by CRA have been listed in the National Register.